RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 [Back to Top](#overview)

 In the previous step, Unit Testing the Batch Application, you used the BANKDEMO enterprise server.
-You are going to use it again for online testing.
+You will use it again for online testing.

 As with JCL, execution of the jobs requires a previously configured enterprise server.